vinrar/codeforces/README.md

 # codeforces
-My codeforces competition solutions and submissions I'm using CHelper.
+My codeforces competition solutions and submissions.

+I'm using CHelper.
 So all the solutions are in the submission format.